Coder-ACJHP/Modern-Snake/README.md

 <p>Download the project from here then import it in any IDE (I used Eclipse) then start the /Snake/src/com/coder/snake/start/Snake_Modern.java class and enjoy</p>
 <p>You can also control the snake from your keyboard (arrow keys ⬅️ ➡️ ⬆️ ⬇️  )</p>
 <p>You can easily export the game as single executable '.jar' with Maven</p>
-<h2>How to export the game as single executable jar 'independed platform' ?</h2>
+<h3>How to export the game as single executable jar platform independed ?</h3>
 <p>Just add this <code>maven-assembly-plugin</code> into your POM.XML file then run the following code in your IDE or Terminal : </p>
 <code>mvn clean compile assembly:single</code><br><br>
   <p>Or download the game as <b>(.app) for MacOS</b> or <b>(.jar) for all OS</b> from this link: <a href="https://github.com/Coder-ACJHP/Modern-Snake/releases">Modern-Snake-1.2.1 releases</a></p>